Chart Color Schemes

 Helensburgh's population aligns closely with national norms in age terms

 Helensburgh's median age is 38, which is lower than Rest of NSW's figure of 43 but equivalent to Australia's national norm of 38.
-The 5-14 age group makes up 15.6% of Helensburgh's population compared to Rest of NSW, while the 65-74 cohort comprises 7.7%.
+The 5-14 age group comprises 15.6% of Helensburgh's population, higher than Rest of NSW's percentage, while the 65-74 cohort makes up 7.7%.
 According to the 2021 Census, the 5-14 age group has increased from 14.7% to 15.6%, and the 55-64 cohort has decreased from 12.3% to 10.9%.
-By 2041, Helensburgh's age profile is projected to change significantly.
-The 75-84 group is expected to grow by 44% (130 people), reaching 430 from 299.
-Those aged 65 and above are projected to account for 54% of population growth, while the 15-24 and 65-74 cohorts are expected to experience population declines.
+By 2041, demographic modelling suggests Helensburgh's age profile will change significantly.
+The 75-84 group is projected to grow by 43%, reaching 430 from 299.
+Those aged 65 and above are expected to comprise 55% of the population growth.
+Meanwhile, the 15-24 and 65-74 cohorts are anticipated to experience population declines.